Reducing Pesticide Use in Honey Bee Colonies through Sound Sampling and Treatment Procedures

 Ibrahim, A., Reuter, GS, Spivak, M. 2007.
 Field trial of honey bee colonies bred for mechanisms of resistance against Varroa destructor.
 Apidologie 38: 67-76

 Objective 3.
-When we have completed all the sampling and analysis for Objective 1, we are currently preparing guidelines for migratory beekeepers to help them make educated treatment decisions to control mites based on the sampling plan.
-Also, at every beekeeping association meeting Spivak, Reuter, and Lee attend, we talk to beekeepers about the importance of sampling plans and how they will improve the profit margins of their operations by not having to treat as often or extensively.
+When we have completed all the sampling and analysis for Objective 1, we will be able to develop published guidelines for migratory beekeepers on making educated treatment decisions for the mite based on the sampling plan.
+Also, at every beekeeping association meeting Spivak and Reuter attend, we talk to beekeepers about the importance of sampling plans and how they will improve the profit margins of their operations by not having to treat as often or extensively.
 We have received very favorable feedback and many say they are anxiously anticipating our results.

 Impacts and Contributions/Outcomes